evansm7/pico-mac/README.md

         writeable boot volume on SD) will allow _MacPaint_ to run.
       - **NOTE**: When this option is used, the ROM image must be built with an `umac` build with a corresponding `MEMSIZE`
+   * `-DUSE_VGA_RES=1`: Use 640x480 screen resolution instead of the
+     native 512x342.
+This uses an additional 16KB of RAM, so this option makes a _Mac 128K_ configuration virtually unusable.
+     It is recommended only to use this when configuring >208K using the option above.

 Tip: `cmake` caches these variables, so if you see weird behaviour having built previously and then changed an option, delete the `build`